Elliott, Cowboys run roughshod over Redskins

 Washington, which began the game without three members of its offensive line, lost two more in the second half and watched two of its three tight ends, including Jordan Reed, leave with injuries.

+“We do have a lot of injuries, especially offensively, but we just have to step up,” Redskins head coach Jay Gruden said.
+“We’ve got to recover.”

-Cousins completed 26 of 39 passes for 263 yards, one touchdown and one interception, and the Redskins (3-4) gained just 49 rushing yards on 15 carries.
-Wide receiver Jamison Crowder caught nine passes for 123 yards.
+Cousins completed 26 of 39 passes for 263 yards, one touchdown and one interception.
+He was sacked four times and the Redskins (3-4) gained just 49 rushing yards on 15 carries.
+Wide receiver Jamison Crowder caught nine passes for 123 yards as the Redskins fell to 0-3 against the NFC East.

 Trailing 14-13 at halftime, the Redskins lost two fumbles in the third quarter and Nugent -- signed earlier this week to fill in for the injured Dan Bailey -- followed each with a field goal.